shadow-light/sellingjesus.org/src/book.md

 We don’t want anything to cast doubt on the sincerity of the message we’re sharing.
 That’s why we don’t charge for printing or delivery—and we don’t ask for donations either.
 Again, we’re not saying everyone must do this; we wholeheartedly encourage financially supporting ministry.
 We’ve simply chosen this approach because of the nature of the topic we’re addressing.

-While we can't afford to do this at scale, we provide everything needed to print in bulk should someone wish to, and are thankful for those who can offer such services at cost.
+While we can't afford to do this at scale, we provide everything needed to print in bulk should someone wish to, at the lowest cost possible.

 If you have any questions about this, please read the book, because it's exactly the kind of thing it explores in depth—and it's free!